-Little did the first St. Patrick’s Day Parade committee members realize that their vision and hard work in 1999 would result in over 5,000 supporters flocking to Millennium Square fifteen years later before taking part in a colourful convoy of banners, bands, floats in a Parade that ensured to the delighted citizens that ‘Leeds Going’ Irish’ was a day to enjoy and remember.
+Little did the first St. Patrick’s Day Parade committee members realize that their vision and hard work in 1999 would result in over 5,000 supporters flocking to Millennium Square twenty years later before taking part in a colourful convoy of banners, bands, floats in a Parade that ensured to the delighted citizens that ‘Leeds Going’ Irish’ was a day to enjoy and remember.

 The first Parade was led by the Foxford Brass Band from County Mayo; the James Larkin Flute Band from Liverpool also took part.
 It started in Wellington Street and then took a route via East Parade, The Headrow, Briggate and Kirkgate to St Mary’s High School playing fields.
 Here there were short speeches and thanks before the participants went onto the Irish Centre where there was entertainment.

 The same format was adopted for the next Parade but this started in the West Yorkshire Playhouse car park and ended in Millennium Square.
 All recent Parades up to the one in 2008 continued this tradition but started and ended in Millennium Square returning via Briggate.
 Here there were speeches from distinguished guests, followed by an hours display Irish music and dancing, before the participants went onto the Irish Centre where there was more entertainment.